If you’re from Alaska, you’re probably familiar with Alaska’s most common types of bees.

 Miner bees are solitary, ground-nesting bees.
 They nest underground and build a nest out of dirt pellets.

-Once the nest is made, they will lay one egg at a time into these pellets until there are more eggs than necessary to hatch.
+Once the nest is made, they will lay one egg at a time into these pellets until more eggs are needed to hatch.

 At this point, the female will seal off the entrance with soil.
-This helps keep predators away from the larva and prevents excess moisture from getting inside the nest.
+This helps keep predators away from the larva and prevents excess moisture from entering the nest.

 The eggs then go through four stages: larva, pre-pupa, pupa, and the adult bee (larva).
 Miner bees are one of 15 types of bees in Alaska you didn’t know existed!